-(77) "Vapor-mounted" means a primary seal mounted so there is an annular vapor space underneath the seal.
+(64) "Vapor-mounted" means a primary seal mounted so there is an annular vapor space underneath the seal.
 The annular vapor space is bounded by the primary seal, the tank shell, the liquid surface, and the floating roof.

-(78) "Vapor Tight" means, as used in OAR 340-232-0110, a condition that exists when the concentration of a volatile organic compound, measured one centimeter from any source, does not exceed 10,000 ppm (expressed as methane) above background.
+(65) "Vapor tight" means, as used in OAR 340-232-0110, a condition that exists when the concentration of a volatile organic compound, measured one centimeter from any source, does not exceed 10,000 ppm (expressed as methane) above background.

-[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0020.]
+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

 [Publications: Publications referenced are available from the agency.]